Loripes95/website/content/post/getting-started/index.md

 ---
 title: Short visiting period at the University of Lausanne.
-subtitle: I will be visiting the University of Lausanne from Nov 7 to Nov 12.
+# subtitle: I will be visiting the University of Lausanne from Nov 7 to Nov 12.

 # Summary for listings and search engines
-# summary: Welcome 👋 We know that first impressions are important, so we've populated your new site with some initial content to help you get familiar with everything in no time.
+summary: I will be visiting the University of Lausanne from Nov 7 to Nov 12.
+Please reach out if you are around!

 # Link this post with a project
 # projects: []